sharpie7/circuitjs1/websocket/README.md

 `src` attribute of the iframe.
 If not supplied, a sensible default is chosen for you so that the page always loads with a simulator.

+Lastly, you can specify an `autoshutoff` query parameter which tells the WebSocket shim that once it has once finished a WebSocket connection, it should automatically shut down.
+This is useful if your server is short-lived and may crash so that you don't end up a bunch of different (possibly competing) simulators in different browser tabs).

 For example, assume you're the `war/` subdirectory at `http://127.0.0.1:8123`, then you could have a WebSocket endpoint listening on port 4444 as `ws://127.0.0.1:4444/ws`.
 You would then open your web browser with the